ryosantouchh/ryosantouchh/README.md

 I'm a former physiotherapist who have enthusiasm in tech and software engineering.
 After my career switching, I found myself have a crush on software development everyday.
 I have been work with React.js as a frontend developer since Mid-June 2023.

 * 🌍  I'm based in Bangkok, Thailand
-* 🧠  I'm learning React.js, Next.js, Server-Side-Rendering, Discrete Math
+* 🧠  I'm learning Golang, Design Pattern, Server-Side-Rendering, Discrete Math
 * ⚡  Currently, Learning Muaythai

 ### Skills